There are few things more frustrating then knee pain after cycling.

 Float is the amount of movement in the shoe before the cleat disengages.
 As a general rule, the more float you have, the easier it is on your knees.

-Outside (lateral) knee pain occurs when the cleat is aligned to point the toes inwards too much.
+Outside (lateral) knee discomfort occurs when the cleat is aligned to point the toes inwards too much.

-Inside (medial) knee pain happens when the cleat is aligned to point the toes outwards too much.
+Inside (medial) knee soreness happens when the cleat is aligned to point the toes outwards too much.

 It’s worth mentioning that your knees can get quite used to the riding position of your current set-up.
 So if you’re considering changing your shoes, pedals or cleats, it’s worth taking some time to get the position correct.